Big Brother 20 (American season): Critical response

 Joseph Charles "JC" Mounduix received criticism after he was shown using an ice cream scoop on the genitals of his other HouseGuests.
 Mounduix later told fellow HouseGuest Kaycee Clark to open up her vagina, saying that it "feels good".

-Viewers questioned Angela Rummans and Rachel Swindler after they were caught on the live feeds making some questionable remarks.
-Rummans referred to her uneven tan lines as looking "ghetto", while Swindler compared her uneven tan lines to the skintone of fellow HouseGuest Bayleigh Dayton, who is African American.
-CBS later released a statement and warned Rummans and Swindler with future consequences.

-Since the start of the live feeds, Kaitlyn Herman had been criticized from viewers for her feelings and actions towards several men in the Big Brother House, while being in a five-year relationship outside of the house.
-In Week 3, Herman's then-boyfriend released a statement on Twitter, stating that he wanted to distance himself from the show and situation.
+Mounduix was also criticized by both fans and his fellow housemates for making light of the #MeToo movement after making jokes at the movement's expense.

+Mounduix was criticized by fans after he asked Rachel Swindler if she was transgender, stating that she has "a big Adam's apple."
+Mounduix proceeded to feel Swindler's neck, but she told him to stop.
+Moments later, he began to touch Swindler's neck again before being stopped by her.

-Kaitlyn Herman and Joseph Charles "JC" Mounduix both came under fire after they used the n-word in separate occasions.
+Mounduix and fellow HouseGuest Kaitlyn Herman both came under fire after they used the n-word in separate occasions.
 Herman used the word as she was singing the lyrics of a Drake song.
-Mounduix used the word after fellow HouseGuest Bayleigh Dayton, who is African American, asked Mounduix if there is a "difference between a midget and a dwarf".
+Mounduix used the word after HouseGuest Bayleigh Dayton, who is African American, asked Mounduix if there is a "difference between a midget and a dwarf".
 Offended, Mounduix said that the word "midget" is a derogatory term and then compared it to the n-word.
 Many came to the defense of the two, saying that they did not use the word towards someone.
 Herman later apologized for using the word on an Instagram live stream.

-Joseph Charles "JC" Mounduix was criticized by fans after he asked Rachel Swindler if she was transgender, stating that she has "a big Adam's apple."
-Mounduix proceeded to feel Swindler's neck, but she told him to stop.
-Moments later, he began to touch Swindler's neck again before being stopped by her.
+Herman had also been criticized from viewers for her feelings and actions towards several men in the Big Brother House, while being in a five-year relationship outside of the house.
+In Week 3, Herman's then-boyfriend released a statement on Twitter, stating that he wanted to distance himself from the show and situation.

+Viewers questioned Angela Rummans and Swindler after they were caught on the live feeds making some questionable remarks.
+Rummans referred to her uneven tan lines as looking "ghetto", while Swindler compared her uneven tan lines to the skintone of Dayton.
+CBS later released a statement and warned Rummans and Swindler with future consequences.

-Viewers perceived some of Bayleigh Dayton's comments about Faysal Shafaat as being anti-Muslim.
+Viewers perceived some of Dayton's comments about Faysal Shafaat as being anti-Muslim.
 After Shafaat, a Muslim, complained about his in-house crush Haleigh Broucher talking about her past sexual experiences, Dayton claimed in private that Shafaat should "go find a virgin" and that he should "go to Pakistan and [get himself] one" because "that's what they do."
 Many viewers interpreted "they" as meaning Muslims.

-Joseph Charles "JC" Mounduix was criticized by both fans and his fellow housemates for making light of the #MeToo movement after making jokes at the movement's expense.